 Because lawyers start their careers after years of schooling, their first paychecks may coincide with big life events like starting a family or buying a house.
-These expenses, amplified by the fact that most lawyers practice in high cost of living locations, makes in very difficult to earmark money for savings.
+These expenses, amplified by the fact that most lawyers practice in high cost of living locations, make it very difficult to earmark money for savings.

 In fact, Forbes reports that 63% of Americans don’t have enough savings to cover a $500 emergency, and many lawyers fall into this demographic.

 Like many other high-stress fields, lawyers are no stranger to the “work hard, play hard” mentality.